JeremiahKaren/35percent.github.io/new-council-homes.md

 ---
 layout: page
-title: '11000 new council homes: figures show loss rather than gain'
+title: "Southwark's 11000 new council homes"
-subtitle: >-
-  Southwark demolishing and selling off council homes faster than it's building them
+subtitle: "Figures show council demolishing and selling off council homes much faster than it's building them"
 published: true
 ---
-In 2014, as part of its manifesto pledge Southwark Council's administration [announced](http://www.southwarklabour.co.uk/latest-news/southwark/news.aspx?p=102262) an _"ambitious but realistic plan to build 11,000 new council homes"_ across the borough over the next 30 years.
+In 2013, as part of its manifesto pledge Southwark Council's administration [announced](http://www.southwarklabour.co.uk/latest-news/southwark/news.aspx?p=102262) an _"ambitious but realistic plan to build 11,000 new council homes"_ across the borough over the next 30 years.
 Concerns were [raised by us](http://35percent.org/the-southwark-clearances) and in the [local press](https://crappistmartin.github.io/images/SNHeygateOverage.pdf) that this would fail to make up for the thousands of council homes currently being lost to ongoing estate regeneration, [void disposal policies](http://35percent.org/the-southwark-clearances/#void-disposal-policy) and Right to Buy applications over the next 30 years.

 ![](https://crappistmartin.github.io/images/SN1100homes.png)
 *Extract from an [Oct 2014 article in the local newspaper](https://crappistmartin.github.io/images/SNHeygateOverage.pdf)*